The festival that cultivates art

 Each year, the festival invites about fifteen artists working in various disciplines: sculpture, installation, textile, ceramics, performance, multimedia, sound art.
 The works are created in connection with the gardens that host them, in an intimate dialogue between artistic creation and the vegetal, mineral, water, and light.

-The full program, the edition's theme, and the list of invited artists will be announced in the spring of 2026 on the festival's official website.
+The detailed program, the complete list of invited artists, and the trail map will be published in spring 2026 on the official website juin-jardins.fr.

 By car: Cahors is accessible via the A20 motorway (Cahors Nord or Cahors Sud exit).
 The city center is located in the loop of the Lot river.